We Are Here For You

 We continue to meet new and existing clients by telephone or video conference.
 If you need to get in touch to set up a time to talk:

 Call us: 503-325-8600 or 1-888-306-6910, or

 We continue to work remotely with all the capabilities for taking care of our clients except in person meetings.
 We hope that changes soon.

-Video conferencing is working its way into our day to day practice.
-We completed our first deposition and mediation via video conference.
+Video and telephone conferencing is working its way into our day to day practice.

 Here is the rundown on what is happening in our practice areas: